oeb25/msc-thesis/full.md

 A detailed proof for this lemma is found in \cref{appendix-proof-of-leaves-from-folding}.

-The next property, is that the two functions, $\fold$ and $\unfold$, allow us to undo the actions of the other.
+The next property is that the two functions, $\fold$ and $\unfold$, allow us to undo the actions of the other.

 > [!lemma]
 > The operations $\fold$ and $\unfold$ are inverse functions.^[Todo: Do we need to say that $\rho$ has to be the same, since they are binary, or is that implied?]